 - Wait for the next consolidation and breakout setup

-VWAP Trading Strategy 3: VWAP + Standard Deviation Bands
+VWAP Setup 3: VWAP + Standard Deviation Bands

 This strategy uses VWAP bands to identify overextended conditions and mean reversion trades.